hubsienda/qfun/content/help/request-examples.md

 Use this field to help QOOBIX understand the competitive environment.

-You can list specific companies if you know them, or categories if you do not.
+You can list specific company names if you are authorised to use them, but generic competitor categories are often enough.

-Do not include confidential names unless you are authorised to use them.

 ### Weak example

-Other products.
+Other software.

 ### Better example

-External insulation systems, anti-mould paints, cork panels.
+Inventory tools, pharmacy management systems, spreadsheets.

 ### Strong example

-Traditional internal thermal insulation systems, external thermal insulation composite systems, calcium silicate boards, cork insulation panels, mineral wool systems, aerogel insulation products, anti-mould paints, dehumidifying plasters, damp-proofing treatments, thermal paints and coatings, plasterboard insulation systems, and local damp-remediation products.
+Pharmacy management systems, inventory-control software, ERP tools adapted for healthcare retail, supplier ordering portals, spreadsheet-based stock tracking, manual reorder processes, point-of-sale systems with inventory modules, and custom internal tools.

 ---